cultuurnet/culturefeed/README.md

-culturefeed
+Culturefeed
 ===========

 [![Build Status](https://travis-ci.org/cultuurnet/culturefeed.svg?branch=master)](https://travis-ci.org/jonschlinkert/remarkable)

 Drupal module suite for building an event site based on events gathered in an external backoffice "outdatabase" (UiTdatabank), but with the extra tools you can do a lot more.
-But for this version you can only use it __having a key and secret from the UiTdatabank__ or use the demo key from [this page](http://tools.uitdatabank.be/docs/search-api-v2-getting-started).
+For this version you can only use it __having a key and secret from the UiTdatabank__ or use the demo key from [this page](http://tools.uitdatabank.be/docs/search-api-v2-getting-started).

 __[Live demo connecting production API](http://www.culturefeed.be/)__